Decoding Indian Weddings: Odia Marriage Traditions and Rituals

 Sala Bidha

-The groom's brother in law is also known as the Sala.
-This fun ritual involves the Sala to punch the groom playfully on the back that is supposed to remind the groom of his duties and commitments towards the bride and that he is answerable to his Sala just in case.
+The groom's brother-in-law is also known as the Sala.
+This fun ritual involves the Sala punching the groom playfully on the back, which is supposed to remind the groom of his duties and commitments towards the bride and that he is answerable to his Sala, just in case.

 Sindoor Daan

-The bride and groom rise up from the wedding stage, go outside to view the Pole Star.
+The bride and groom rise from the wedding stage and go outside to view the Pole Star.
 After viewing the Polaris, the groom applies vermillion powder to the bride’s hair parting and slips on conch shell bangles on her hands.
 The wedding is considered to be complete after this ritual.

-Post-wedding ceremonies are always fun when it comes to Indian weddings.
-These act like the ice breaker for the bride who comes into a new family especially in case of an arranged marriage where the bride and the groom's family gets a chance to warm up to each other.
+Post-wedding ceremonies are always fun in Indian weddings.
+They act as icebreakers for the bride who comes into a new family, especially in the case of an arranged marriage, where the bride and the groom's family get a chance to warm up to each other.

 Kaduri Khela

-After the wedding rituals are over, the couple is seated in a room and made to play games to make them relax.
-They play with small, white, shiny shells called kaduri and the ritual is literally known as Kaduri Khela.
-The groom holds them in his closed fist and the bride will try to pry them open.
-The same is repeated with the bride holding the shells in her fist and groom trying to retrieve them.
+After the wedding rituals, the couple is seated in a room and made to play games to relax.
+They play with small, white, shiny shells called kauri, and the ritual is known as Kaduri Khela.
+The groom holds them in his closed fist, and the bride will try to pry them open.
+The same is repeated with the bride holding the shells in her fist and the groom trying to retrieve them.

 Sasu Dahi-Pakhala Khia

-After the Kaduri Khela ritual is over, the groom is invited over by his mother-in-law to have some food.
-According to traditions, he has to sit on the lap of his mother-in-law as she feeds him Pakhala or cooked rice soaked in water with curd along with Baigan poda (mashed grilled eggplants with spices).
+After the Kaduri Khela ritual, the groom's mother-in-law invites him over for some food.
+According to traditions, he has to sit on his mother-in-law's lap as she feeds him Pakhala, cooked rice soaked in water with curd, and Baigan pods (mashed grilled eggplants with spices).

 Bahuna

-As the bride prepares to leave her parental home, her mother sings ‘Bahuna’ songs which describes the pains that she has had to endure to give birth and bring up her daughter.
+As the bride prepares to leave her parental home, her mother sings ‘Bahuna’ songs, which describe the pains she has had to endure to give birth and raise her daughter.
 Other female relatives also join her in her lament.

 Gruhaprabesha

-The bride reaches her husband’s home and is given a warm welcome by her mother-in-law.
-She is treated as the incarnate of Goddess Laxmi who is to spread joy and prosperity as represented by overturning a pot of rice placed on the threshold with her right foot.
+The bride reaches her husband’s home and is warmly welcomed by her mother-in-law.
+She is treated as the incarnate of Goddess Laxmi, who is to spread joy and prosperity, as represented by overturning a pot of rice placed on the threshold with her right foot.

 Chauthi/Basara Raati

-On the fourth day from the wedding, a puja is performed at the groom’s house where a coconut is roasted.
-The couple’s room is decorated with fragrant flowers and a glowing oil lamp is placed beside the bed.
-The couple is fed charu or the roasted coconut.
-The groom proceeds to the room and the bride follows him with a glass of kesara dudha or saffron infused milk.
+On the fourth day of the wedding, a puja is performed at the groom’s house, where a coconut is roasted.
+The couple’s room is decorated with fragrant flowers, and a glowing oil lamp is beside the bed.
+The couple is fed charu or roasted coconut.
+The groom proceeds to the room, and the bride follows him with a glass of Kesari dudha or saffron-infused milk.
 The couple spends their first night together as husband and wife.
 As per Oriya traditions, the marriage is considered complete only after consummation.

 Asta Mangala

-On the eighth day from the wedding, the bride and the groom visits the bride’s paternal home where they are generally welcomed with a grand feast.
+On the eighth day after the wedding, the bride and groom visit the bride’s paternal home, where they are generally welcomed with a grand feast.
 The couple spends the night together at the bride’s paternal home.
 This marks the end of all wedding rituals in Oriya traditions.

-Odia marriage ceremonies are indeed extraordinary celebrations that will leave you awestruck for days.
-To be a part of the celebrations and to know what comes after what is a stellar feeling, trust us!
+Odia marriage ceremonies are extraordinary celebrations that will amaze you for days.
+Trust us to be a part of the celebrations and know what comes after what is a stellar feeling!